 This way, you can identify areas where you fall short.
 This enables you to try something new next year, compare results, and tweak your strategy.

-For example, look at how donors found their way to your online giving page.
-You might find your emails generated less traffic than your social campaigns.
-This gives you a better idea of where to focus your efforts for Giving Tuesday 2022!
+For example, see how donors found their way to your online giving page.
+You might find your emails generate less traffic than your social campaigns.
+This gives you a better idea of where to focus your efforts for GivingTuesday 2024!

-10. Be mission focused.
+10. Be mission-focused.

 This last tip should be applied to everything we’ve already discussed in this post.
 No matter what cause you support, you need to stay focused on your nonprofit’s mission.